Ischemic Optic Neuropathy

 People with giant cell arteritis tend to be older, and their loss of vision tends to be more severe.
 They may have pain when they chew, headaches, muscle aches and pains, and pain when they comb their hair.

-Diagnosis involves examination of the back of the eyes with a light with magnifying lenses (ophthalmoscope).
+Diagnosis involves examination of the back of the eyes with a light with magnifying lenses (ophthalmoscope) and a visual field examination to measure central or peripheral vision loss.
 Determining the cause involves determining whether the person has any of the disorders known to be risk factors.

 Other tests may be necessary depending on what causes are likely.
 For example, if people have symptoms of obstructive sleep apnea (such as excessive daytime sleepiness or snoring), polysomnography may be done.
 If people have had blood clots, blood tests may be done to diagnose blood-clotting disorders.

-In people with nonarteritic ischemic optic neuropathy, treatment involves controlling blood pressure, diabetes, and other risk factors for atherosclerosis.
+In people with nonarteritic ischemic optic neuropathy, treatment to restore vision loss is ineffective.
+Treatment involves reducing risk factors for atherosclerosis, including controlling blood pressure and diabetes.
 Other causes, such as blood-clotting disorders and obstructive sleep apnea, may also require treatment.

 Magnifiers, large-print devices, and talking watches (low-vision aids) may help people with loss of vision.